mariam138/legacy-of-dubai/README.md

 - The code to allow images to be responsive but never exceed full width is adapted from [W3Schools](www.w3schools.com/css/css3_images.asp)
 - The code to make the youtube video responsive is adapted from [Avex Designs](www.avexdesigns.com/blog/responsive-youtube-embed)
 - The use of the clamp attribute with the youtube video has been adapted from [Geeks for Geeks](www.geeksforgeeks.org/css-clamp-method)

+  All other code and text was created by myself.